7 Important Hospitality Trends For 2022-2024

 One tool is automation, with smart devices minimizing unnecessary use of things like electricity, heating and cooling.
 It’s all part of the emerging EaaS (Energy as a Service) trend.

-Searches for "EaaS" (energy as a service) are up 488% over 5 years and still rising.
+Searches for "EaaS" (energy as a service) are up 222% over five years and still rising.

 EaaS helps hotels pursue major investments in energy improvements with no initial cost.